 Pros and cons of sugar alcohols

-side, sugar alcohols contain less calories (1.5 - 3 calories per gram) than sugar (4 calories per gram), and they do not cause tooth decay like sugar does.
+On the positive side, sugar alcohols contain less calories (1.5 - 3 calories per gram) than sugar (4 calories per gram), and they do not cause tooth decay like sugar does.
 Therefore, many "sugar-free" gums including Trident® and Extra® are made with sugar alcohols.
 Sugar alcohols also add texture to foods, retain moisture better and prevent foods from browning when they are heated.

 Unfortunately, there are some negatives associated with sugar alcohols.
 The most common side effect is the possibility of bloating and diarrhea when sugar alcohols are eaten in excessive amounts.
 There is also some evidence that sugar alcohols, much like fructose (natural fruit sugar) in fruit and fruit juice can cause a "laxative effect."
 Weight gain has been seen when these products are overeaten.
 The American Diabetes Association claims that sugar alcohols are acceptable in a moderate amount but should not be eaten in excess.
 Some people with diabetes, especially Type I diabetics, have found that their blood sugars rise if sugar alcohols are eaten in uncontrolled amounts.